Rotation Description and Goals

-The General Neurology service consists of an attending physician, a supervising resident (either a PGY-3 or PGY-4), a PGY-2 resident, and two PGY-1 level from either the neurology, internal medicine or psychiatry programs.
+The General Neurology service consists of an attending physician, a supervising resident (either a PGY-3 or PGY-4), a PGY-2 resident, and two to three PGY-1 level residents from either the neurology, PM&R, internal medicine or psychiatry programs.
 Our nurse practitioner, Jena Neesen, sees patients and coordinates discharge planning with the help of a floor case manager and social worker.
 Rotating medical students and/or observers complete the team.

 The stroke team consists of a senior resident, an attending physician, a PGY-2 neurology resident, and a PGY-1 level resident from neurology, neurosurgery, internal medicine or PM&R programs.
 Jen Kaluza is the nurse practitioner on the team who follows patients and assists with coordinating discharge planning and assuring that stroke core measures are properly documented.
 Rounds typically take place at 0900 in either room 6819 in the Clarkson Tower or in the clerkship workroom.